adriandarian/CSE100/Labs/Lab02/README.md

 > Note that the output has only one line and has no white characters.

-See the lab guidelines for submission/grading, etc., which can be found in Files/Labs.
+See the lab guidelines for submission/grading, etc., which can be found at [The root of the Repo](https://github.com/adriandarian/CSE100/Labs)